So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 5. Allot time for procrastination

 Here’s the thing.
-No INFP can go on and on with a busy life and not get burnout.
+No INFP can go on and on with a busy life and not get burned out.
 I, too, feel burnt out despite doing the list of tasks I love.
 I go hermit mode and it’s alright.

 Put rest time on your schedule.
 Because if you don’t, you will hate the whole process and never step back at it again.
 When you feel like all these things are draining you, stop for a while.
 Take your moment of peace.
 It’s alright.